 Perfectly Textured!
 Using low heat and slow cooking the eggs will produce large, soft scrambled eggs that will melt in your mouth!

 So Customizable!
-Everyone can dress up eggs their own way!
-Add cheese, or hot sauce, or ketchup – you get to make them how you like them!
+Everyone can dress up eggs in their own way!
+Add cheese, hot sauce, or ketchup – you get to make them how you like them!

 These quick scrambled eggs are perfectly delicious!
-Half & half will make the scrambled eggs so rich and creamy!
+Milk will make the scrambled eggs so rich and creamy!

 - 4 large Eggs – Bringing the eggs up to room temperature makes them whisk up more easily!
 This results in a smoother and fluffier scrambled egg.

-- ¼ cup Half & Half – You can also use heavy cream, or whole milk.
-I like to use half & half because it’s a mix of both and provides the perfect amount of creaminess!
+- ¼ cup Milk – You can also use heavy cream or half & half.
+I like to use whole milk because it’s a mix of both and provides the perfect amount of creaminess!
+You can also use skim milk, 1%, or 2%.

-- 1 teaspoon Salt – This will season our scrambled eggs, of course!
+- ¼ teaspoon Salt – This will season our scrambled eggs, of course!
 You can use whatever salt you have!
+Season to taste.

 - 1 tablespoon Butter – Using butter provides richness and flavor that just can’t be matched!
 You can use salted or unsalted butter here.